rushdishams/rushdishams.github.io/index.md

 surprisingly (or not), i have a book named [java data science cookbook](https://www.packtpub.com/big-data-and-business-intelligence/java-data-science-cookbook)! based on which, udemy has a [course](https://www.udemy.com/java-data-science-solutions-big-data-and-visualization/) as well!

-most probably i won't add you on facebook if you fall in the following criteria:

-1. i don't know you at all.
-2. you are a student of >= 2k5 batch in KUET and you are (not in canada or not a faculty member of KUET).

-this is because i don't want to share each other's personal lives.

-no worries, let's get connected on a professional platform then- [linked in](https://www.linkedin.com/in/rushdishams/).
+i am very selective about adding people in my Facebook and any other social media platform. so, please don't get upset if you do not get any response. but, no worries, let's get connected on a professional platform like- [linked in](https://www.linkedin.com/in/rushdishams/).

 ## work_experience